-Passing the Objective Structured Clinical Examinations (OSCE) given at the end of the Foundations and Patient Care phases is required for graduation with the M.D. degree from the School of Medicine.
-The OSCEs are intended to assess whether the appropriate level of clinical skills has been learned; successful completion of each OSCE must be accomplished on the timeline established by the School of Medicine in order to continue in the medical school curriculum.
-A practice OSCE is administered part way through the Foundations Phase to determine a student's progress.
+Foundations Phase to determine a student's progress.
 The summative Foundations Phase OSCE must be completed at the end of the Foundations Phase.
 The Patient Care Phase OSCE must be completed at the end of the Patient Care Phase irrespective of the student's plans to expand the fourth year.
+The Associate Dean of Student Affairs may make exceptions to the timing of the OSCE in individual circumstances.
 Failure to successfully complete either exam will require remediation, potentially delaying the student's progress in the curriculum, and will result in the student's record being referred to the Student Progress Committee (SPC).
 The student's completion status of the OSCEs is noted in the Medical Student Performance Evaluation (MSPE).